mia01/eVent/README.md

 # EventApp
+An event and task management app for family and friends.
+Imagine if you could assign tasks to your kids or siblings and send them text reminders.
+Create events and let your loved ones know about them!

 This is a small task and event management app which I am submitting to the [Dev.to Hackathon](https://dev.to/devteam/announcing-the-twilio-hackathon-on-dev-2lh8).

-The app aloows you to do the following:
+The app allows you to do the following:
 - register new users
 - verify user phone number using Twillio Api
 - create tasks and events for the user
-- A user send add and except friend invites
+- A user can send and accept friend invites
-- send text reminders to the task assignee when a task is due and user friends about an upcoming event
+- Send text reminders to the task assignee when a task is due.
+- Send out invites or reminders to friends about your events
-- show user tasks and events on a calender
+- See your tasks and events as well as your friend events on a calender

 ## Setup Prerequisite